Recollements induced by left Frobenius pairs: Introduction

 The contents of this paper are arranged as follows.
-In Section \ref{section2}, we construct (strong) left Frobenius pairs in the comma category $(T\downarrow \mathscr{A})$ from the abelian categories $\mathscr{A}$ and $\mathscr{B}$ (see Propositions \ref{left Frobenius pair} and \ref{thm1}).
-Section \ref{section3} is devoted to give the proof of Theorem \ref{thm:1.2}.
-This is based on the (strong) left Frobenius pairs constructed in Section \ref{section2}.
-In Section \ref{section4}, we apply Theorem \ref{thm:1.2} to the class of complete hereditary cotorsion pairs and the class of Gorenstein projective objects.
+In Section \ref{section2}, we give some terminologies and some preliminary results which are need for our proof.
+In Section \ref{section3}, we study the construction of (strong) left Frobenius pairs in the comma category $(T\downarrow \mathscr{A})$ from (strong) left Frobenius pairs in $\mathscr{A}$ and $\mathscr{B}$, including Theorem \ref{thm:1.1}.
+In Section \ref{section4}, we first employ Theorem \ref{thm:1.1} to prove Theorem \ref{thm:1.2}, and then establish recollements of (right) triangulated categories by applying Theorem \ref{thm:1.2} to complete hereditary cotorsion pairs and Gorenstein projective objects.